PruneGCN/SepLLM/Training-SepLLM/README.md

 # Training

 You can install the required package in the requirements.txt.
-You are recommended to build a independent conda environment (or pyenv, etc.) to do this.
+You are recommended to build an independent conda environment (or pyenv, etc.) to do this.
 Our code is based on the code framework [GPTNeoX](url=https://github.com/EleutherAI/gpt-neox).